Visit an aquarium, planetarium, and natural history museum—all under one living roof.

 Fields of Flowers

-Native plants such as beach strawberries, California poppies, and self heal provide much-needed habitat and food for birds, bees, butterflies, and other beneficial animals—and add up to the densest concentration of native wildflowers in San Francisco.
+Native plants such as beach strawberry, California fuchsia, and dudleyas provide much-needed habitat and food for birds, bees, butterflies, and other beneficial animals—and add up to the densest concentration of native wildflowers in San Francisco.

 Architect Renzo Piano's vision for the Academy is perhaps most perfectly expressed by the living roof.
 The goal, as he described it, was to "lift up a piece of the park and put a building under" — to blend seamlessly into Golden Gate's natural setting.